What is a Car Accident Report?

 Car crashes can be a harrowing experience, a the best step to take immediately after is to call 911.
-Once a police officer arrives, they will fill out a document known as a crash report.
-Crash reports are used by law enforcement agencies to investigate accidents; these reports include a variety of important details relating to the crash itself.
+Once a police officer arrives, they will fill out a document known as a car accident report.
+These reports are used by law enforcement agencies to investigate accidents; these reports include a variety of important details relating to the crash itself.

-• Location: The area the crash occurs in will be listed in detail in a crash report.
+- Location: The area the crash occurs in will be listed in detail in a car accident report.
 This includes the state and county, along with the current weather conditions, traffic, lighting, and a description of the accident's immediate surroundings (i.e. near a bridge, near an intersection, etc.)

-• Driver Information: The driver's in the accident will need to provide their licenses, registrations, proof of insurance, and any other documents proving they are legally allowed to operate a motor vehicle.
+- Driver Information: After the accident the driver will need to provide their licenses, registrations, proof of insurance, and any other documents proving they are legally allowed to operate a motor vehicle.

-• On-Scene Notes: Law enforcement officers will usually include their own opinions about the accident on a crash report, including who they believe is at fault and what factors led to the accident.
+- On-Scene Notes: Law enforcement officers will usually include their own opinions about the crash on a vehicle accident report, including who they believe is at fault and what factors led to the accident.

-You don't make a crash report at all; a law enforcement officer will make the report at the scene.
+You don't write a car accident report at all; a law enforcement officer will make the report at the scene.
 Your responsibility lies in reporting the crash itself.
 Most states legally require any witness or participant in an accident to report it immediately by calling 911 if the crash meets any of the following requirements.

 Requirement #1: Injury or Fatality

-If the car crash was severe enough to cause injury, or if any of the involved parties died as a result of the collision, you are legally required to report the accident immediately.
+If the crash was severe enough to cause a car accident injury, or if any of the involved parties died as a result of the collision, you are legally required to report the accident immediately.

 Requirement #2: The Damage Costs Exceed State Criteria